pymupdf/PyMuPDF/docs/document.rst

     :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).

     :arg bool links: Choose whether (internal and external) links should be included in the copy.
 Default is `True`. *Named* links (:data:`LINK_NAMED`) and internal links to outside the copied page range are **always excluded**.

     :arg bool annots: choose whether annotations should be included in the copy.

     :arg bool widgets: choose whether annotations should be included in the copy.
 If `True` and at least one of the source pages contains form fields, the target PDF will be turned into a Form PDF (if not already being one).

+    :arg bool join_duplicates: *(New in version 1.25.5)* Choose how to handle duplicate root field names in the source pages.
+This parameter is ignored if `widgets=False`.

+      Default is ``False`` which will add unifying strings to the name of those source root fields which have a duplicate in the target.
+For instance, if "name" already occurs in the target, the source widget's name will be changed to "name [text]" with a suitably chosen string "text".

+      If ``True``, root fields with duplicate names in source and target will be converted to so-called "Kids" of a "Parent" object (which lists all kid widgets in a PDF array).
+This will effectively turn those kids into instances of the "same" widget: if e.g. one of the kids is changed, then all its instances will automatically inherit this change -- no matter on which page they happen to be displayed.

     :arg int show_progress: *(new in v1.17.7)* specify an interval size greater zero to see progress messages on `sys.stdout`.
 After each interval, a message like `Inserted 30 of 47 pages.` will be printed.

     :arg int final: *(new in v1.18.0)* controls whether the list of already copied objects should be **dropped** after this method, default *True*.
 Set it to 0 except for the last one of multiple insertions from the same source PDF.
 This saves target file size and speeds up execution considerably.

   .. note::